Fyrd8th/conversational-bot/README.md

-# conversational-bot
+# Conversational Chatbot
-a bot that can return replies from a database by extracting user intent/entities through wit.ai NLP
+This is a bot that can return replies from a database by extracting user intent/entities through wit.ai NLP.

+# Table of Contents